echecsforbot/LastBot/README.md

 AC -> age change

-currentlog -> log actually in the table (Utilisateur:LastBot/Logs)
+currentlog -> a log that is currently in the table (Utilisateur:LastBot/Logs)

 dp -> module 'dateutil.parser'